nocobase/website/content/articles/retool-open-source-alternatives/index.md

+📝 Note: This article was last updated on June 12, 2025.
+We regularly update the information to ensure you have the latest insights! 😊

+---

 Since its launch in 2017, Retool has quickly become a popular choice among developers.

 **It filled the gap for businesses needing to rapidly build internal tools.** Traditional application development often consumes a lot of time and resources, especially for custom internal business applications.
 Retool offers a flexible platform where developers can integrate various databases, APIs, and third-party services into applications by using drag-and-drop components with a small amount of custom code, significantly reducing development time.